jabunce/bunce-2018-cross-cultural-competence/README.md

 6) Open the file ``RunAll.R``.
 Inside it, you can set the path to your project folder.
 Then run its parts in order in R.

-All data figures in the manuscript and appendix will appear in the ``Plots`` folder.
+All data-dependent figures in the manuscript and appendix will appear in the ``Plots`` folder.

 It can take several days to run all twenty models in this analysis to convergence.
 However, you can get pretty good estimates by using two mcmc chains of 1000 samples each, which should only take a few hours.
 Also, you can produce all the figures using just models m1, m4, m11, and m19. ``RunAll.R`` lets you fit only these models, and modify the number of mcmc chains and samples.